amandazhuyilan/Breakfast-Burrito/README.md

 - x      => returns the complement of x. (-x - 1).
 - x ^ y  => bitwise XOR.

+<a name="Iteration_and_Recursion"></a>
+### Iteration and Recursion

+Both perform the same kinds of tasks: Solve a complicated task one piece at a time, and combine the results.

+- Iteration: keep repeating until a task is “done”.
+  - e.g., loop counter reaches limit, linked list reaches null pointer, instream.eof() becomes true.

+- Recursion: solve a large problem by breaking it up into smaller and smaller pieces until you can solve it; combine the results.
+  - e.g., recursive factorial funtion

 <a name="Network"></a>